 One source of support is clearly the on-base welfare support staffs, all of whom can offer confidential and expert advice.
-You may wish to confide in the padre, the medical officer, the SSAFA Social Work Practitioner, the HIVE Information Officer or a member of the Personnel Management Squadron staff.
-Flight and Squadron Commanders also have a Line Management responsibility for their subordinates and a duty of care to support them and their families, particularly when the uniformed family member is away from home.
+You may wish to confide in the padre, the medical officer, the SSAFA Social Work Practitioner, the HIVE Information Officer or a member of the Personnel Management Squadron (PMS) staff.
+Flight and Squadron Commanders also have a line management responsibility for their Servicemen and women and a duty of care to support them and their families, particularly when the uniformed family member is away from home.

-So, whilst most serving personnel and their families have a natural and understandable reluctance to approach anyone in the chain of command for help, we do encourage you to at least consider whether they may be best placed to offer the support you need, particularly if your problem has the potential to impact on the Serviceperson’s ability to do his/her primary duty.
+So, whilst most serving personnel and their families have a natural and understandable reluctance to approach anyone in the chain of command for help, we do encourage you to at least consider whether they may be best placed to offer the support you need, particularly if your problem has the potential to impact on your Serving family member's ability to do his or her primary duty.

 Share this page Tweet